hapax/hapax.github.io/assets/bhqc.md

 #### Black holes encrypt

 Before we try and solve this, let's take a step back.
-Computers usually do more than passively store data.
+Computers usually do more than passively store input data.
-They will tke the data, perform some useful computation on it, then output some results, like doing a google search or playing Minecraft.
+They will take the data, perform some useful computation on it, then output results, like doing a google search or playing Minecraft.
-A black hole takes information about collapsing stars, or fatally inquisitive astronauts, and outputs what looks like random noise.
+A black hole takes information about collapsing stars, or dust clouds, or fatally inquisitive astronauts, and outputs what looks like random noise.
-What computation could connect them?
+Could a reversible computation connect them?
+That could explains Hawking's result, but remain consistent with quantum mechanics.
+A helpful analogy comes from the cryptography, the science of secret messages.
+Really, cryptography is about concealing information in a reversible way, so perhaps it

 <!-- But computers usually do more than passively store data.
 They will take that data, perform some useful computation on it, and